Skip to main content

 For some people, a physical notebook is the ritual that makes the practice stick.
 For others, a phone they always have with them is the only format that realistically fits into their life.
 The best tracker is the one you actually use.

-A digital tool built around the same principles — private, simple, pattern-focused, with no social comparison — offers the psychological benefits of self-tracking without requiring you to carry a notebook everywhere or find the discipline to open it each evening.
+A digital tool built around the same principles, private, simple, pattern-focused, and without social comparison, offers the psychological benefits of self-tracking without requiring you to carry a notebook everywhere or find the discipline to open it each evening.

 How Oubaitori Approaches This

-Oubaitori was built around exactly this philosophy.
-It brings the core of bullet journaling — the private, intentional check-in with yourself — into a calm, distraction-free digital space.
+Oubaitori was built around this philosophy.
+It brings the core of bullet journaling, the private, intentional check-in with yourself, into a calm, distraction-free digital space.

 It's the bullet journal habit tracker, translated into a form you can keep with you everywhere, without the blank page.